-Therefore, businesses can leverage RPA to process all the invoices automatically, irrespective if they arrive in physical or digital forms.
+Therefore, businesses should invest in invoicing and payment software to process all the invoices automatically, irrespective if they arrive in physical or digital forms.
 Everything starting from the input of data, decision-making regarding certain processes involved in invoice processing, or even rectifying and reconciling errors can all be done with RPA.

 Managing the accounts payable and accounts receivable can be a huge headache for the finance department of any organization.
 However, accounts payable is still kind of an interesting business process because of its challenges.

 These challenges include outdated systems and processes, receiving invoices through different channels, and being highly time-intensive.
-Therefore, automating accounts payable can help a business get the supplier’s invoices electronically.
+Therefore, implementing accounting and inventory software can assist a business in receiving supplier invoices electronically.
 Further, RPA can help businesses seamlessly deliver data and documents for approval, review, and coding.

 Managing Sales Orders

-However, it is not easy to ensure that the data remains consistent through the organization.
+Every sale owned by a business must be recorded in the ERP or CRM solutions that the company uses.
+However, it is not easy to ensure that the data remains consistent throughout the organization.
 And employees end up spending a lot of time and effort in entering data instead of going out and making a sale.
 Therefore, businesses can add RPA to the mix to carry out the activities related to the operational sale and automate different time-intensive tasks.
-Such as invoicing, sales order entry and more.
+Such as invoicing, sales order entry, and more.

 Human Resource Management